Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution

-In spite of a large body of research papers that continue to explore the theoretical modeling of FRBs, the real physical nature of these perplexing objects is still an enigma and is an area of active investigation.
-Therefore, it is very crucial to search for patterns that emerge from the observed FRB data in order to reach closer to the physical nature of FRBs.
+Despite a large body of research papers that continue to explore the theoretical modeling of FRBs, the real physical nature of these perplexing objects is still an enigma and is an area of active investigation.
+Therefore, it is very crucial to search for patterns that emerge from the observed FRB data to reach closer to the physical nature of FRBs.
 Some general trends that have ensued are that repeaters tend to have a larger observed duration than the non-repeaters and that the spectral width of the former is narrower leading to a wide variation in their spectral index values~(\cite{35},\cite{12}).

-In this letter, by considering first the distribution of radio luminosity densities of non-CHIME FRBs, we present statistical evidence that suggests the existence of two categories of radio transients- a high luminosity density category and a lower one.
+In this paper, by considering first the distribution of radio luminosity densities of non-CHIME FRBs, we present statistical evidence that suggests the existence of two categories of radio transients- a high luminosity density category and a lower one.
 The analysis assumed that most of the non-repeating FRBs have a spectral index value of 1.5 while the spectral index of various recurrences of radio transients from repeaters lie in a broad interval, ranging from -2 to 1.5.